Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     startup code to creating a persistent copy if this parameter, rather than using a copy of the ephemeral pointer that would become undefined once the loadConfiguration() function finishes.
--   Disabled EMS support as it causes problems with HP85B.
+-   Disabled EMC support as it causes problems with HP85B.
 Almost certainly because of address clashes. this will also affect HP86 and 87.
 Added some new parameters to CONFIG.TXT in preparation for some future code that will allow peaceful co-existence.
 Currently disabled with a